swastika0015/earlyai-docs/Getting-started.md

 **Generate your first 30 unit tests using Early’s VSCode Extension**

-This document will enable you to generate your first 30 unit tests in less than a minute using Early's VSCode extension via a sample earlyai-todo-app pre-configured TypeScript/Jest project.
+This guide will enable you to generate your first 30 unit tests in less than a minute using Early's VSCode extension via a sample earlyai-todo-app pre-configured TypeScript/Jest project.

 **earlyai-todo-app project setup:**
 * Make sure you have [VSCode](https://code.visualstudio.com/download) Version 1.88 or later installed
 * Clone Early's [earlyai-todo-app](https://github.com/earlyai/earlyai-todo-app)
-* Run the following command on the VSCode terminal:
+* Run the following command on the VSCode terminal to install the dependencies:
 ```
 npm install
 ```